neuropoly/multiclass-segmentation/README.md

 - The **monitoring** file contains functions to write metrics and images to the tensorboard dashboard.

-The notebooks folder contains jupyter notebooks that show hom to use the classes and functions.
+The notebooks folder contains jupyter notebooks that show how to use the classes and functions.